The Technology, Media and Telecommunications Review: Lithuania

 There is no requirement for communication service providers to be established or registered locally.

 The RTC is responsible for licensing of radio and TV broadcasting and rebroadcasting activities.
-Licences are required for radio and TV broadcasting via terrestrial stations or networks, cable networks, multi-channel microwave networks, and networks the main purpose of which is not radio or TV broadcasting.
+Licences are required for radio and TV broadcasting via terrestrial stations or networks, cable networks, multi-channel microwave networks, satellites, and networks the main purpose of which is not radio or TV broadcasting.
 Broadcasting via websites or web portals is not subject to licensing.
 Other broadcasters or subscription media service providers are subject to notification requirements.

 iv Ownership and market access restrictions